unoplatform/uno.extensions/doc/Learn/Configuration/ConfigurationOverview.md

 ---
 # Configuration

 `Uno.Extensions.Configuration` provides a uniform way to read or write configuration data from a number of distinct sources.
-The implmentation of `IOptions<T>` from [Microsoft.Extensions.Options](https://docs.microsoft.com/dotnet/api/microsoft.extensions.options) allows for [read-only](https://docs.microsoft.com/dotnet/core/extensions/configuration#concepts-and-abstractions) access to values organized into **configuration sections**.
+The implementation of `IOptions<T>` from [Microsoft.Extensions.Options](https://learn.microsoft.com/dotnet/api/microsoft.extensions.options) allows for [read-only](https://learn.microsoft.com/dotnet/core/extensions/configuration#concepts-and-abstractions) access to values organized into **configuration sections**.
 The [writable configuration](xref:Uno.Extensions.Configuration.HowToWritableConfiguration) pattern supports the ability to update configuration values at runtime.

 This feature uses [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration) for any configuration related work.
 For more documentation on configuration, read the references listed at the bottom.